PrasanKumar93/langgraph-pm-maestro/docs/tutorials/about-pm-maestro.md

 ## Jira Integration (optional)

-Sign up for an [Atlassian account](https://id.atlassian.com/signup) and create a JIRA Cloud instance for development.Generate an API token from your Atlassian profile (under Security settings).
+Sign up for an [Atlassian account](https://id.atlassian.com/signup) and create a JIRA Cloud instance for development.
+Generate an API token from your Atlassian profile (under Security settings).

-Then Set up below environment variables:
+Set up the following environment variables:

 ```sh
 # signed up profile